tim-rogers12/tim-rogers12/README.md

 ## Work
 This repository is a collection of projects completed showcasing my ability to complete various models and tasks.
 Descriptions and names can be found below.
+Any data and projects can be found in My Repositories.

 Project 1:
 Time-Series Data Analysis: LGBM model applied to sales inventory data to optimize performance